-It has never been more important to listen to unpaid carers, to understand what is important for them and find out what support they need.
-There are nearly 9 million people in the UK who are looking after someone and having to quickly adjust to the change and uncertainty that comes with Covid-19.
+It had never been more important to listen to unpaid carers, to understand what was important for them and find out what support they needed.
+There are nearly nine million people in the UK who were looking after someone and had to quickly adjust to the change and uncertainty that came with Covid-19.

-At Mobilise we have been listening in as many ways as possible.
-In 1-1 calls, chatting to carers in our virtual cuppas and diving in to conversations on social media.
-We always have a quick poll on the go so we can capture how people are doing, what the big priorities are and what they are finding helpful.
-So what have we learnt so far?
+At Mobilise, we listened in as many ways as possible.
+In 1-1 calls, chatting to carers in our virtual cuppas and diving into conversations on social media.
+We always had a quick poll on the go so that we could capture how people were doing, what the big priorities were and what they were finding helpful.
+So what did we learn during from them during Covid-19?

-Carers who already had many daily challenges are now faced with big change and new struggles.
-Government, supermarkets, media and the general public just don't seem to recognise the impact that Covid-19 is having on them and the importance of this hidden army in supporting the vulnerable people they are caring for.
+Carers who already had many daily challenges were faced with big changes and new struggles during Covid-19.
+Government, supermarkets, media and the general public just didn't seem to recognise the impact that Covid-19 had on them and the importance of this hidden army in supporting the vulnerable people they cared for.

 Keeping them and their loved ones safe and protected from Covid-19 whilst managing day to day practicalities like getting shopping and prescriptions.

-Taking on more caring responsibilities: They may now be caring for additional people and paid carers may no longer be available or be too much of a risk to bring into the household.
+Taking on more caring responsibilities: They may have been caring for additional people as paid carers were no longer available and it would've been too much of a risk to bring into the household.
 Doing this without access to PPE and other basic supplies.